 Students involved in violations of the Student Code of Conduct have the option to request a review of the decision.
 In addition to the accused student, the complainant in cases involving sexual misconduct, domestic and/or dating violence, and/or stalking may also request a review of the decision.
-If the students request an appeal, the Vice President for Enrollment & Student Affairs (VPESA) will review decisions made by the Director of Student Conduct, an Administrative Council or the University Justice Council.
+If the students request an appeal, the Vice President for Enrollment & Student Affairs (VPESA) will review decisions made by the Director of Student Conduct, a University Conduct Council.
 In the event of an appeal, the pathway projects or other measures of accountability originating from the initial hearing decision will be on pause until the appeal decision has been made except when such a delay may pose a health and safety risk to other members of the University community.

 All appeal requests to the VPESA must be in writing and submitted using the Appeal Submission form within five (5) business days of the date of the outcome letter.
 The Office of Student Conduct will provide the VPESA with the appeal packet of the appealing student.
 The student can request an appellate meeting with the VPESA.
 The VPESA has the discretion to accept or deny the meeting request.
 This request must be included on the original appeal submission form.
 If a meeting is granted, the student must attend the meeting alone due to the meeting being at the student’s request.
 The VPESA will review the packet and make a final determination about the student’s case.
 The student will be notified of the final decision by the VPESA via email.

 Decisions made by the Assistant Director of Housing and Residence Life for minor violations as stated above in the “Hearings” section can be appealed to the Director of Housing and Residence Life per the University of Montevallo Residence Hall Handbook guidelines.